 Varanasi has been famous for its Ram Lila performances held in the Ramnagar Fort since the early 1800s.
 In fact, it not only continues to remain one of the most enthusiastic and exciting extravaganzas of Dussehra for people across the country but for tourists who visit from other countries as well.
 The entire area around the fort gets transformed into a picturesque stage in such a way that it looks similar to the locations of Ayodhya, Lanka, etc where the epic saga took place.
 These actors then move from one location to another while performing the extraordinary tale and take their audiences with them whilst gathering more and more on their way.

-Since you’re now aware of all the unique ways in which people in India celebrate the auspicious festival of Dussehra or Vijayadashmi, here are some fun ways to spread the spirit of goodness and positivity in your homes.
+Since you’re now aware of all the unique ways in which people in India celebrate the auspicious festival of Dussehra or Vijayadashmi, here are some fun ways to spread the spirit of goodness and positivity in your homes by sending some special dussehra messages.

 There’s no festival in India that's celebrated without decking up your place.
 But before you decorate it, make sure that you clean it yourself as it’s believed that a tidy home spreads more positive energy and invites all the Gods and Goddesses directly into your house.
 Once that’s done, get creative by making a beautiful rangoli (preferably the one with Goddess Durga or maybe other characters from our epics) using organic colours or ingredients like rice flour, turmeric, etc. This is believed to attract and invite the Goddess of wealth and prosperity.